Sacred Steps in Our Journey of Faith

-Adults or children aged seven or older interested in discerning the Catholic faith or completing the Sacraments of Initiation, please call the Catechetical Ministry Office or email.
+Adults or children aged seven or older interested in discerning the Catholic faith or completing the Sacraments of Initiation, please call Fr.
+Larry Hendel, or email

 BAPTISM OF INFANTS

 - Ordinarily Third Sunday of the Month.

 New or expectant parents should contact the Parish Office to schedule an appointment with the Pastor.
-Infant Baptism is celebrated following Baptism Preparation Catechesis.
+Infant Baptism is celebrated following Baptism Preparation.

 CONFIRMATION FOR TEENS

 - Celebrated every other year in the Easter Season at the Cathedral Basilica of St. Joseph.